JuniperP/CipherProject/README.md

 Enter a message (alphabetical) to encrypt/decrypt:
 BYFFIQILFX

-Your decrypted message is HELLOWORLD
+Your decrypted message is: HELLOWORLD
 ```

 #### RSA